AniketAshokPawar/HR_Practice/HR_Questions_01.md

 I am currently working on Designcenter X, which is the cloud version of NX, a CAD software used for designing industrial components.

-I have worked with tools such as Playwright, Typescript, Git, GitLab, Allure, and Polarion.
+I have worked with tools and technologies such as Playwright, Typescript, Git, GitLab, Allure, and Polarion.
 I have basic knowledge of SQL as well.

 I completed my BE in Mechanical Engineering in 2022 from Sinhgad College, Pune.